 “It always seems to irritate some people around here when somebody in the military finally gets a decent salary.
 With full military retirement and a job, you can actually afford to live in DC.
 At least you did not have to go into bid-and-proposal work with the rest of us Beltway Bandits.”

 “I am thankful for that,” he said, taking a nibble of the celery stalk in his Virgin Mary.
 “New Year’s Day of that year fell on a Sunday, so we had Monday off to observe the holiday.
 I believe I retired on a Friday, and went to work at CIA headquarters on Tuesday.
-I know I had a three-day break between careers — time to have a New Year’s party and recover from it.”
+I know I had a three-day break between careers Time enough to have a New Year’s party and recover from it.”

 “That only means you were not trying hard enough,” I said with a snort.
 “You told me about the party the senior officers had at Joe Rochefort’s house during the War after the word came back that Station HYPO had been right, and the Japanese were shattered at the Battle of Midway.”

 “Yes.
 I had first met J.J. at the Naval Security Station back in ’47-48 when he was doing some research work on indications and warning.
-J.J. had become the indications and warning expert for the DCI over the years.
+J.J. had become the I&W expert for the DCI over the years.
 He was instrumental in setting up the Watch Committee and doing the Weekly Review of worldwide Indicators and he issued the weekly Watch Report that was a major instrument of power in the government during those years.
 By then, though, J.J. wasn’t doing that kind of work any longer.
 He was simply doing staff work.”